PBorocz/raindrop-io-py/README.md

 ### Unreleased

+- FIXED: Per Issue #5, cache `size` may come back from Raindrop as 0 in some cases, relax pydantic type from PositiveInt to `int` (Didn't hear anything back from Rustem regarding the cases in which this can (or should?) occur).

 ### v0.1.1 - 2023-06-06

 - CHANGED: `Raindrop.search` now only takes a single search string (instead of word, tag or important), leaving search string blank results in correct wildcard search behaviour, addresses issue #4.